 About Guru Boutique

-Guru's main social media sites are a Facebook page Guru Boutique and also a quite popular selling group on Facebook called Guru's Goodies and Guru's Cards It might be good to check that group out as it is where we often offer one-off bargains and ends of lines.
+Apart from this site, Guru's main social media presence includes a Facebook page, Guru Boutique, and a quite popular selling group on Facebook called Guru's Goodies and Guru's Cards.
 Guru Boutique also posts on Instagram, X and Pinterest.
-In addition to that Guru's Beryl writes a blog which you can read at www.guruboutique.com
+In addition to that, Guru's Beryl writes a blog which you can read at www.guruboutique.com

 HISTORY (1970s to the present time).